thaboyaluya/thaboyaluya.github.io/README.md

   A free CSS framework that offers a collection of ready-to-use frontend components, allowing you to effortlessly combine them to create responsive web interfaces.
 </p>

-Hi!
-Welcome to **Astral.CSS!** Astral.CSS is a free CSS framework that offers a collection of ready-to-use frontend components, allowing you to effortlessly combine them to create responsive web interfaces.

 > **NOTE**: Astral.CSS also support dark mode and light mode which is very cool.